k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Fabric_Web_Studio/version_2-1/6-Podman.md

 ## Podman Command Reference for Enterprise Linux Environments

-This reference document captures the Podman CLI commands used by DevOps engineers when managing Fabric Web Studio environments on Enterprise Linux systems.
+This reference document outlines the Podman CLI commands used by DevOps engineers to manage Fabric Web Studio environments on Enterprise Linux systems.

 ### 1. Container Management